aws-samples/prompt-engineering-playground-with-sagemaker/README.md

 ![image](/images/parameters.png)

-- Now that our endpoint is created (which can also be seen in SageMaker-Studio dashboard), navigate to `studio-playground-ui` folder within `amazon-sagemaker-generativeai` that you cloned in the first lab.
-Within the folder, open `invoke_endpoint.py` file.
-In this file, we will be modifying the model and endpoint name along with the parameters condiguration prior to executing the prompts on the endpoint within the GUI.
+- Now that our endpoint is created (which can also be seen in SageMaker-Studio dashboard), navigate to `prompt-engineering-playground-with-sagemaker
-  - Under `code_example`, start modifying the endpoint_name, model_name and the parameters used for the model.
-Save the `invoke_endpoint` file once it has been updated with the model parameters.
+` folder that you cloned.

 ![image](/images/invoke_update.png)